RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 Submit your completed files in a folder titled SVG1 containing `svg1.html`, `svg1.css`, and `main1.js`.
 Don't forget to change the references in `svg1.html` to reflect the changed stylesheet and js file names!
+As usual push everything on GitHub!
+Don't forget to put your name in all the files!

 ## Problem 2: Analyze Geographical Data with SVG